jaklevab/ADA2018-Project/README.md

 Police departments in the United States.
 We have descriptions of all variables in ACS files (ACS-American community survey).
 ACS data files contain data about education, income, race, sex, age, owner occupied housing and poverty status. (census data) For each PD we also have shapefiles and incident reports.
+Incident reports are all in .csv format.
+ACS data files appear in .csv and .txt format and shapefiles appear in 13 different formats.
 Our task will be to combine these data files and to visualize police behaviour in corresponding deployment areas.

 # A list of internal milestones up until project milestone 2